tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Exhaustively complete and exhaustingly pedantic, this book purports to record all known rituals, barring a few diabolical ones censored by the compilers.
 While following the instructions in this book makes ritual casting take much longer (2d4 hours, and you can’t use high arcana to hasten matters along), it can also improve the efficiency of the ritual.
 Roll a d6; on a 6, then the components used to fuel the ritual aren’t expended, as the book describes a method to tap some other power source.

 **Quirk:** Becomes obsessed with pointless ceremony and ritual.

 ---

+#### Herbal Compendium

+This isn’t just a book – if you’ve got a copy of the herbal compendium, then you’ve also got bags of dried herbs, gardening tools, dirt under your fingernails and things growing in your hair.
+You get a +4 bonus to any skill checks relating to herb lore and plant life, and you almost always have a herbal remedy to deal with a problem or free-form challenge.
+At the very least, you can say what sort of herb could help in the current situation, and you know the regions it’s said to grow in.

+**Quirk:** Always grubby.

+---